andrvyal/postmessenger/README.md

 ### PostMessenger.prototype.***post()***

-Posts message to the target window using parameters passed to the constructor.
+Posts message to the target window using the parameters passed to the constructor (or their default values).

 #### Syntax